sift-stack/sift/README.md

 # Sift Protobufs

 This repository contains protobufs (protocol buffers) for clients of Sift to interact directly with our gRPC service.
-If certain protobufs are not yet available for a particular API, please refer to the documentation for our
+Documentation for our protobufs can be found [here](https://docs.siftstack.com/ingestion/api).
-[REST API](https://docs.siftstack.com/api-docs/rest) which may expose those services via gRPC gateway.
+If certain protobufs are not yet available for a particular API, please refer to the documentation for our [REST API](https://docs.siftstack.com/api-docs/rest) which may expose those services via gRPC gateway.

 For manual installation instructions for a particular programming language, click on one of the following links:
 - [Go](/docs/go.md)